seiyable/vue-simple-svg/README.md

 # vue-simple-svg
-A simple Vue.js plugin that allows you to use a component that loads a SVG image as an inline SVG so you can easily control its fill color from the parent component.
+A simple Vue.js plugin that allows you to use a component that loads a SVG image as an inline SVG so you can easily control its fill color from the parent component, without jQuery or any other dependencies.

 ### Installation:
 ```sh